 St Nicholas Open Door

-If you feel you would like to be part of the Rota to allow the church to be open, please speak to Judith (Tel: 01249 443317)
+you would like to be part of the group to open the church , please let Judith

 Priest in Charge, Revd.
 Simon Dunn Tel: 445816 email@example.com